stefan-hoeck/idris2-tailrec/README.md

         go () = Just $ Left ()
 ```

-What we are lacking is a way to convice Idris, that the
+What we are lacking is a way to convince Idris, that the
 values of type `a` are getting smaller in every recursive
 step, and that's the core contribution of this library:
 We enhance `tailRecM1` with such a proof, thus rendering
 implementations provably total.
 While this will lead
 to slightly more complex types and some manual proof
-passing, the result is well worth it: We get total,
+passing, the result is well worth it: We get total
 stack-safe monadic recursion!

 ## Well-founded Relations